TeskaLabs/asab/doc/asab/web/auth.rst

     ``(boolean, default: yes)`` Toggles the behavior of endpoints with configurable tenant parameter.
     When enabled, the tenant query paramerter is required.
     When disabled, the tenant query paramerter is ignored and set to ``None``.
+    In dev mode, the multitenancy switch is ignored and the tenant parameter is taken into account only when it is present in query, otherwise it is set to ``None``.

 .. option:: dev_mode